molgenis/molgenis/README.md

 # Welcome to MOLGENIS

-MOLGENIS is an collaborative open source project on a mission to generate great software infrastructure for life science research.
+MOLGENIS is a collaborative open source project on a mission to generate great software infrastructure for life science research.

 The procedure below tells you how to checkout the molgenis project and build one of the example apps.